 Some of the common side effects with the use of oral appliances are excessive salivation, discomfort in the teeth, dry mouth, tissue irritation from mouth breathing, temporary disharmonies in the bite and some pain in the joint.
 These side effects are usually short-lived.
 Upon occasion a poorly fitting crown or filling may be dislodged.

 With all long term appliance therapy there will be some tooth movement; some favourable and some unfavourable.
 Discuss this very real possibility with your dentist.

 These appliances are prefabricated oral appliances lined with a soft, thermoplastic material that is moulded to the patients teeth in the dentists office.
 It engages the mandible mainly at the incisors; therefore, it applies the force of advancement to fewer teeth than appliances that utilize coverage of all teeth.
 The advantages are its relatively low cost and fewer appointments.
 The disadvantages are it may apply excessive pressure to the lower anterior teeth in some patients and problems with the fit of the appliance may develop over time.
 Also, it is not as adjustable or durable as a laboratory-fabricated appliance and thus the low initial cost is not as attractive over the long term.

 Laboratory fabricated appliances require the attending dentist to take mouth impressions which are used to make models of the teeth and gums.
 These are then used by the laboratory to make the appliance.
 They are generally more durable, better fitting, and more expensive.
 There are several kinds of laboratory-fabricated devices.
-Two excellent examples are the Klearway appliance and the Thornton Adjustable Positioner (TAP) appliance.
+Three excellent examples are the Klearway appliance, Thornton Adjustable Positioner (TAP) appliance and Somnodent.